oscar-besga-panel/LockFactoryServer/README.md

 * **core**: it has the main proto and interface files.
 It also servers as documentation for the service and their methods and operations.
 All other modules depend on this one
 * **server**: This is the server implementation, with the RMI, REST and gRPC connections that offer the core-defined services.
-The server can run standalone or be embeeded into other services or applications.
+The server can run standalone or be embedded into other services or applications.
 * **client**: A Java client implementation for each service and connection type; it offers a simplified way to use the services and a simple coding example
 * **integration**: this module depends on the server and client, and obviously the core.
 It has no production code, but only test code.
 It executes integration tests, where a local server is started and local clients execute complex operations against it.
 It servers to ensure the good performance and correctness of the system.
 There are more than 55 integration tests to ensure the correctness of the project.

-There are more than 250 unit test to ensure a working project.
+There are more than 300 unit tests to ensure a working project.

 ## How to build